bjoernalbers/nagiosplugin/README.md

 ### Step 2: Provide some context via status message (optionally).

-Ask yourself what might be important to know (and fits into a text message) when Nagios just send you an alert in the middle of the night.
+Ask yourself what might be important to know (and fits into a text message) when Nagios send you an alert in the middle of the night.

 ```Ruby
 def message